-Kira T. Conlon is a partner in the Real Estate, Land Use and Environmental Practice Group in the firm's Los Angeles office.
+Kira T. Conlon is a partner in the Real Estate, Energy, Land Use & Environmental Practice Group in the firm's Los Angeles office.
 She also is a member of the Multifamily Housing and Cannabis teams, and serves as a Leader of the firm's Los Angeles Women Lawyers Group and on the Recruiting Committee.

 Areas of Practice

 Kira represents public and private sector clients in real estate development.
 She advises developers through all phases of the approval process and environmental compliance.
 Her work includes residential, commercial, studio, hotel, industrial, campus, and mixed-use development projects.
 Kira has deep experience leading complicated development projects in the City of Los Angeles and throughout California.
 Her land use experience includes advising lenders, prospective buyers, and owners on development opportunities, risks, and value-based strategies through due diligence investigations; negotiating and obtaining complex land use entitlements such as General Plan Amendments, Zone Changes, Development Agreements, Vesting Tentative Tract Maps, and Conditional Use Permits; and appearing before governmental agencies, commissions, and elected bodies.
 Kira also counsels commercial cannabis companies on state and local regulatory compliance issues, including negotiating and obtaining local permits to operate.
 In addition, Kira represents developers and management in traditional labor law issues, including union negotiations.